pytest-dev/blog.pytest.org/content/posts/2016/pytest-development-sprint.md

 | ![Sampling the local delicacies]({attach}images/sprint_cake.jpg){.img-rounded} | ![Enjoying the beergarden]({attach}images/sprint_beergarden.jpg){.img-rounded} |

 We also spent some time designing the [stickers](https://twitter.com/pytestdotorg/status/745528947736092672) and [t-shirts](https://github.com/kvas-it/pytest-design/blob/master/tshirt_example.png).
-Surveys will be going out to backers who chose these perks in the fundraising campaign very soon.
+Surveys went out to those who backed the fundraising campaign last week and the goods will be shipped very soon.

 Thank you so much to everyone who supported the sprint.
-We have greatly expanded knowledge of pytest internals, and we're looking forward to bringing you pytest 3.0 very soon (aiming for before [EuroPython](https://ep2016.europython.eu/conference/talks/pytest-30))!
+We have greatly improved our knowledge of pytest internals, expanded the pytest contributor community, and we're looking forward to bringing you pytest 3.0 very soon (aiming for before [EuroPython](https://ep2016.europython.eu/conference/talks/pytest-30))!

 ![Group photo]({attach}images/sprint_group.jpg){.img-rounded}